-This booklet is provided as a service to UW students going to Uganda, based on feedback from previous students.
+This booklet is provided as a service to UW students going to Mulago, Uganda, based on feedback from previous students.
 The Global Health Resource Center is not responsible for any inaccuracies or errors in the booklet's contents.
 Students should use their own common sense and good judgment when traveling, and obtain information from a variety of reliable sources.
+Please note that this guide was built for students rotating at Mulago Hospital.
+Please conduct your own research to ensure a safe and satisfactory experience.